zackaira/StoreCustomizer/readme.txt

 Are you tired of creating child themes or adding multiple plugins to customize your WooCommerce store?

-WooCommerce offers a lot of action and filter hooks to further Customize WooCommerce... the only problem is, you need to add your own custom php code snippets to edit all the different WooCommerce elements.
+WooCommerce offers a lot of action and filter hooks to further customize WooCommerce... the only problem is, you need to add your own custom php code snippets to edit all the different WooCommerce elements.

-Introducing [StoreCustomizer](https://storecustomizer.com/go/site/), a free WooCommerce customizer plugin, and your answer to editing the WooCommerce store and product pages, cart and checkout pages and also your user account page.
+Introducing [StoreCustomizer](https://storecustomizer.com/go/site/), a free WooCommerce customizer plugin, and your answer to customizing all WooCommerce store and product pages, cart page, checkout page and also your user account pages.

 > StoreCustomizer **Requires** the WooCommerce Plugin to be active